msbemba/microsoft-365-docs/microsoft-365/security/defender/microsoft-secure-score-improvement-actions.md

 #### Completed recommended actions

-recommended actions have a "completed" status once all possible points for the recommended action have been achieved.
+Recommended actions have a "completed" status once all possible points for the recommended action have been achieved.
 Completed recommended actions are confirmed though Microsoft data, and you can't change the status.

 ### Assess information and review user impact